AdyGCode/ICT50120-SaaS-Library/_docs/ReadMe-01-Clone-Docker-Rebuild.md

 This should open the project's folder after cloning is complete.

+## What about updates to my Forked copy?

+If the repository is updated then you are able to pull the changes into your copy from the original.

+> Details on this process to come.

 ## What about the missing Vendor and Node Modules?

 > #### Problem:
 >
-> A Laravel application repository that was built using the Docker based "`curl` ... `sail`" combination, requires the `vendor`
+> A Laravel application repository that was built using the Docker
+> based "`curl` ... `sail`" combination, requires the `vendor`
 > and `node_modules` folders to be rebuilt.
 >
 > How do you do this on your local docker based development?

 These steps aim to give you a guide to re-creating the deployment with the code at the stage you cloned it from the `main` (formerly known as `master`) repo.

 With these instructions: